 - MBBS in the Philippines vs MBBS in India

 Why You Should Study MBBS in the Philippines?

-Doctor of Medicine (MD) course in the Philippines, which is equivalent of the MBBS in India and other Commonwealth countries, is well recognized by WHO and Medical Council of India.
-Due to similar educational standard as the USA and high success rate in USMLE, doctors who have a medical degree from the Philippines are very well regarded all over the world.
+Doctor of Medicine (MD) course in the Philippines, which is equivalent to the MBBS in India and other Commonwealth countries, is well recognized by WHO and Medical Council of India.

-There is no donation or capitation fee involved whatsoever, no matter which medical college you choose in the Philippines.
+There is no donation or capitation fee involved whatsoever, no matter which medical college you choose for MBBS in the Philippines.